yogeshpaliyal/KeyPass/README.md

 > The modern password manager does not store your credentials on servers so your passwords are in your hands, no need to worry.

-> Disclaimer: Please take a backup before updating to new app.
+> Disclaimer: Please take a backup before updating to the new app.

 <div style="display: inline-block"  align="center">